xmrsa/altinn-studio-docs/content/app/development/ux/components/grid/_index.en.md

 ```

 In the above configuration, the `myComponent` is assumed to be a component that is configured elsewhere in the layout.

+When referencing to a `component` it is very important that the component-definition has a `title` (and `description`) that decribes the combination of the row-header and the column header.
+This is necessary to comply to WCAG (Universell utforming), as the screen-reader will refer to this text.
+This will also be the text that is shown when having a large zoom in the browser, or when using a mobile phone, see the example in the section [smaller screens](#mobile-support).
+The title and description of the individual component is also used in [a Summary](../../pages/summary).
+When the components are displayed as a table, the `title` and `description` text resources are not visible in the layout, but will be used for accessibility purposes.

 Currently, a selection of components are supported in the Grid component.
 These are:

 - Button